dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 // specify all the parts of a date and time with a time zone y2k = new Date.withTimeZone(2000, 1, 1, 0, 0, 0, 0, const TimeZone.utc());

-// specify a date and time with the unix epoch, in ms y2k = const Date.fromEpoch(1336017592000, const TimeZone.utc());
+// specify a date and time in milliseconds since the unix epoch y2k = const Date.fromEpoch(1336017592000, const TimeZone.utc());

-// parse a ISO 8601 date
+// parse an ISO 8601 date
 y2k = new Date.fromString('2000-01-01T00:00:00Z');
 {% endpc %}

 #### The epoch

-To get the number of milliseconds since the epoch, use the `value` getter.
+The `value` getter on a date returns the number of milliseconds since the epoch.

 {% pc dart 0 %}
 var y2k = new Date.fromString('2000-01-01T00:00:00Z');
-var millisecondsSinceEpoch = now.value;
+var millisecondsSinceEpoch = y2k.value;
 assert(millisecondsSinceEpoch == 946684800000);
 {% endpc %}